 - 1.1 Gloucestershire County Council commissioned Cognisant Research to undertake a study to identify the product ratios experienced on new build developments in Gloucestershire.
 The resultant Pupil Product Ratio Study (PPRS) was published in 2018.
 In 2019, a supplementary report (the PPRS update) was prepared using the same methodology as adopted in the PPRS. - 1.2 A wide range of stakeholders have raised significant concerns with the approach adopted and with the resultant product ratios of these reports.
-In light of this, Robert Hitchins Ltd commissioned NEMS Market Research to undertake a survey to verify the findings and address the omissions of the PPRS update.
-The findings of the NEMS Market Research survey are presented within this report.
+In light of this, Robert Hitchins Ltd commissioned NEMS Market Research to undertake a survey to verify the findings and address the omissions of the PPRS update. - 1.3 The following report was originally prepared in December 2020 to present the findings of the NEMS Market Research survey.
+However, in March 2021 prior to the Coombe Hill appeal, it was noted that there were a number of errors in Table 2.4 which had translated through to paragraph 2.12 although not the remainder of the document.
+Similarly, at the Coombe Hill appeal, the County Council noted that one of the references was incorrect.
+All of these have been corrected in the following report.